dimitarpg13/DSPy-tutorial/DSPyIntro.md

 **Tools**
 DSPy proramns may use tools which are modules that execute computation.
 DSPy supports retrieval models through a `dspy.Retrieve` module.
-There are dspy.SQL for executing SQL queries and `dspy.PythonInterpreter` for executing Python code in a sandbox.
+There are `dspy.SQL` for executing SQL queries and `dspy.PythonInterpreter` for executing Python code in a sandbox.

+**Programs**
+DSPy modules can be composed in arbitrary pipelines in a define-by-run interface.

 ## References